Planning a One-Way Hike? Master the Art of the Car Shuttle.

 If you’re shuttling cars for a long hike, make sure you account for the egregious amount of space full packs can take up in the car.

-Burn some CDs, stock your phone, or download a few Spotify playlists before you take off.
+Stock your phone or download a few Spotify playlists [Editor’s Note: We’ve got a few for you. before you take off.
 Mountain radio reception can be frightfully erratic, and the tunes will keep you stoked for your adventure.